Sign Up for My Newsletter

 Confrontation of Denial

-- “My spouse doesn’t treat me well.
-He/she is always mean to me.
-No one is going to tell me what I can or can’t do.”
+“My spouse doesn’t treat me well.
+They are always mean to me.
+No one gets to tell me what to do.”

 Overcoming denial involves a level of honesty with self that can be very difficult to address alone.
 Therapeutic dialogue can help confront these beliefs.